-Anna Stupnicka Poland
+Anna Stupnicka Bando Poland

-During the winter of 1941, Janina and Anna smuggled eleven-year-old Liliana Adler out of the ghetto by dressing Liliana in Anna’s Catholic school uniform, enabling Liliana to pass as a Christian.
+During the winter of 1941, Janina and Anna smuggled eleven-year-old Liliana Adler out of the ghetto by dressing Liliana in Anna’s Catholic school uniform, enabling Liliana to pass as Catholic.
 Anna never forgot how Liliana’s father cried as he said his final goodbye to his only daughter who was dressed in a navy blue coat and a beret with the edelweiss symbol.

 Janina obtained false identification papers for Liliana under Janina’s maiden name.
 Anna, Janina, and Liliana lived in a constant state of fear.
 The neighbors kept asking questions about Liliana, but Anna and Janina always misled them.

 Because of the bravery and ingenuity of Anna and her mother, Liliana survived the Holocaust.
 After the war, Liliana immigrated to France.

+Janina passed away years ago.
 Anna is in her 90s and continues to live in Warsaw.